marinusmaurice/WebKitBuildOptionsGenerator/README.md

 # WebKitBuildOptionsGenerator
 Generates options for running "build-webkit" script.
 Windows only unfortunately

-License
+# License
--Make and do with it as you please
+Do with it however you see fit